 Tim earned his B.A. in economics and history and his M.B.A. in finance and accounting, both from the University of Michigan–Ann Arbor.

-With a strong commitment to community, Tim serves on the Board of Overseers of the Huntington Library and is a member of the University of Michigan’s Ross School of Business Advisory Board.
-He is a trustee of Ohio Wesleyan University and the City of Hope.
-He also is a member of the Board of Directors of California Resources Corporation and a member of the Board of Trustees at California Institute of Technology.
+With a strong commitment to community, Tim serves on the Board of Overseers of the Huntington Library and is a trustee of the City of Hope.
+He also is a member of the Board of Trustees at California Institute of Technology and a member of the University of Michigan’s Ross School of Business Advisory Board.